 - Supporting Areas (courses that contribute to an understanding of the agricultural disciplines that directly support undergraduate horticulture degrees)

-Graduate students are required to attend Horticulture seminars regularly and are encouraged to attend seminars from other departments periodically as part of their professional education.
+Graduate students are required to attend Horticulture seminars regularly and are encouraged to attend seminars from other departments periodically as part of their education.
 In addition, students are required to present two seminars during their program of study.

 Statewide Graduate Student Orientation Tour

-To provide graduate students with an overview of the breadth of our departmental resources and the diverse horticultural industries in the state and to acquaint students with our statewide WSU faculty, staff, and graduate students, all incoming graduate students are required to attend the Statewide Research and Extension Center Tour at their earliest opportunity.
+To provide graduate students with an overview of the breadth of our departmental resources, the diverse horticultural industries in the state and to acquaint students with our statewide WSU faculty, staff, and graduate students, all incoming graduate students are required to attend the Statewide Research and Extension Center Tour at their earliest opportunity.